March in global missions history: It happened today!

 Martyn, and Thomas Coke.

-the Malagasy language, died.
+into the island nation's Malagasy language, died.

 - March 22, 1901 -- "Mark Twain" brought down upon his head the wrath of the Peking